Dastardi/Dastardi.github.io/aboutme.md

 Outside of school I have multiple years of experience in early-stage venture capital, and I'm an experienced project manager and people wrangler.
 I regularly attend hackathons and business conventions such as OutsideLLMs in San Francisco and Harvard Business School's annual VC/PE conference.

-I also have experience programming in Unity, making and editing music with Logic Pro, and working as a prompt engineer with LearnPrompting.org.
+I also have experience programming in Unity, making and editing music with Logic Pro, and working as a prompt engineer.
 I love to learn, and find that expanding my tech toolbox is always worthwhile.

-###
+### Where can you find me?
+I grew up in Palo Alto, California, but at the moment I'm living and studying in Boston and spending most of my breaks and summers back in the Bay.
+That being said, though, I never really know where I'll find myself next!

+Online, I can be found at any of the links below - LinkedIn and Instagram are my primary pathways into the world wide web.
+I keep up with my email pretty consistently, so if you're looking to get in touch, that's the place to do it!